CCDC116

-CCDC116, also called coiled-coil domain containing 116, is a gene that is patented for experimentation on the possibility of being a cancer marker for prostate cancer.
+Coiled-coil domain-containing protein 116 is a protein that in humans is encoded by the gene CCDC116.

 Gene

 CCDC116 has no aliases.
 This gene is 2252 base pairs long.
 CCDC116 has 5 exons and is located on chromosome 22q11.21 on the plus strand.

 mRNA

 CCDC116 has two isoforms.
 The isoforms differ in the 3’ UTR and coding sequence.

 Protein

 CCDC116 is 612 amino acids long.
 CCDC116 is 67.9 kdal.
 This protein has an isoelectric point of 9.24.
 This protein is a part of the domain of unknown function 4702.

 It is predicted that CCDC116 is located in the nucleus.
 It is predicted that the membrane typology of this protein is a type 3a rolled up beta sheet.
 This protein has mostly alpha helices with a few coils.

 Expression

 CCDC116 is primarily found in the testis, although this gene is found in very small amounts in the brain and connective tissue.
 There are two SNPs that are upstream variants, one that is a downstream variant, one that is an intron variant.